-- 11. Global open data access policies provide access to geospatial data either free of charge or at a nominal cost.
+10. Global open data access policies provide access to geospatial data either free of charge or at a nominal cost.
 For example, the United States Geological Survey (USGS) provides the international community, free of charge, with electronic access to all Landsat scenes held in the USGS-managed national archive of global scenes dating back to Landsat-1, launched in 1972.
 Since February 2009, any archive scene selected by a user is automatically processed to make it a standard product and prepared for electronic retrieval.
-There are several other ongoing or planned satellite missions which plan to disseminate their data sets in accordance with open data access policies. - 12.
-GEONETCast, a near real-time, near-global, satellite-based environmental information delivery system, developed within the framework of GEO, has significant potential to address bottlenecks in data dissemination.
-Through the use of low-cost receiving stations it can enhance access to a wide range of information and reach users in developing countries with limited or no access to high-speed Internet connections. - 13.
-While the benefits of space-derived geospatial data are widely known, there is still a need to enhance capacity-building in many countries to ensure that geospatial data can be exploited to the fullest extent possible.
-Several member States and non-governmental organizations are contributing to such capacity-building activities.
+There are several other ongoing or planned satellite missions which plan to disseminate their data sets in accordance with open data access policies.

+11. GEONETCast, a near real-time, near-global, satellite-based environmental information delivery system, developed within the framework of GEO, has significant potential to address bottlenecks in data dissemination.
+Through the use of low-cost receiving stations it can enhance access to a wide range of information and reach users in developing countries with limited or no access to high-speed Internet connections.